Find out about the steps involved in accepting and approving your consent application.

 Our building advisory officers will evaluate the various aspects of your building consent application to ensure it meets the requirements of the Building Act and the Building Code.
 Occasionally, due to complexity or nature of the building design or resourcing, Council may opt to use an external consultant to help with processing.
 In these situations the consultant is working on Council’s behalf.

-A building consent authority must grant a building consent if it is satisfied on reasonable grounds that the provisions of the building code would be met if the building work were properly completed in accordance with the plans and specifications that accompanied the application.
+Under Section 49 of the Building Act 2004, a building consent authority must grant a building consent if it is satisfied on reasonable grounds that the provisions of the building code would be met if the building work were properly completed in accordance with the plans and specifications that accompanied the application.

 If the building consent authority is not satisfied the application complies with the Building Code, Building Act 2004 and other relevant legislation, the Building Advisory Officer will refuse to grant the building consent.
 If this occurs you will be notified in writing of the decision and the reasons for the decision.